GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_summary_grid.md

 :::{admonition} Upcoming change: Shift in grid origin point
 :class: note

-In an upcoming change, the south-west origin point of this product grid be shifted 18 tiles west and 15 tiles south.
+In an upcoming change, the south-west origin point of this product grid will be shifted 18 tiles west and 15 tiles south.
 Therefore, all tile grid references will change.
 For instance, a tile reference of `x10y10` will change to `x28y25`.

 Note that the geographic coordinates of the origin point (`x0y0`) will change.
 The current coordinates are `-5472000.0, -2688000.0` and the new coordinates will be `-6912000.0, -4416000.0`.